CleverCloud/doc.clever-cloud.com/runtimes/scala/play-framework-2.md

 # Deploy Play Framework 2 Scala

 Clever Cloud supports Play!
 2 applications natively.
-The following guide explains how to set up your application to run the Clever Cloud.
+The following guide explains how to set up your application to run on Clever Cloud.
 Play 2 applications use sbt.

 ## Create an application